 How long should you stay on Paradise Island?

-A stay of three to five days works well for most visitors.
-This gives you enough time to enjoy the beaches, explore Atlantis, try a few tours, and relax.
+Three to five days works well for most visitors.
+This gives enough time to enjoy the beaches, explore the resort attractions, try a few tours, and relax.

 Is Atlantis the same as Paradise Island?

-Atlantis is a large resort complex located on Paradise Island, but the island includes other resorts, beaches, and attractions too.
-You can stay outside Atlantis and still enjoy many activities.
+No. Atlantis is a large resort complex located on the island.
+However, the area also includes other resorts, beaches, and attractions.

 Can you visit Atlantis without staying there?